bismuthfoundation/Bismuth-Voting/doc/04-Key_Derivation.md

 Keys will be extended keys (512 bits) with only the public part used as voting key.
 We only use normal child keys.

+key derivation paths are thus in the form  `m/address/motion_id`

 For key derivation purposes, keys are considered as ecdsa keys (secp256k1) but will be used to encode the messages with AES block cipher.
+Messages are short so fit in the 16 bytes message len, CBC is to be used otherwise.

 > Following existing and heavily field tested algorithms avoids flaws of "roll your own crypto" like extension attacks.